neurophysik/jitcdde/docs/index.rst

 However, the error estimate is not accurate anymore as it does not take into account the inaccuracy caused by the changing delay.
 This should not be a problem if your delays change sufficiently slowly.

+Note that if you want to make use of this, you must provide the maximum delay manually.

 Networks and large equations
 ----------------------------